fdonnet/dapper-sql-generator/README.md

 - Define a custom type (ex: if you have enum fields) or custom decorator for each table column:
 ![Alt text](/img/entitiesfieldtype.png?raw=true "Field type settings") ![Alt text](/img/entitiescustomdeco.png?raw=true "Decorators settings")

-## C# Repo generator
+## C# Repo/DAL generator
-It will generate ONE BaseRepo (interface + class) and a repo class for each table (+interface) (inheritance from the BaseRepo class).
+It will generate ONE simple DBContext (interface + class) and a repo/dal class for each table (+interface).

-The repo for each table **will be defined as "partial"**. => You will be able to extend your functionnalities outside of the generated files.
+The repo/dal for each table **will be defined as "partial"**. => You will be able to extend your functionnalities outside of the generated files (via a new file for the interface or the class definition).

 In the settings, you can define the connection string **name** that will be injected via netcore IConfiguration object in the BaseRepo settings: